vlvovch/flight-ledger/README.md

 # Flight Ledger

 Flight Ledger is a private ledger of your flying: every flight, what it cost, what United credited for it, and whether those numbers agree.
-Flight trackers help with your next departure; Flight Ledger helps you understand the flying you've already done.
-It runs entirely on your own machine.
+While flight trackers help with your next departure, the Flight Ledger helps you understand the flying you've already done and how your MileagePlus account is performing.
+It runs client-side, entirely on your own machine.

 ### [Try it now at app.flightledger.net](https://app.flightledger.net)

 Nothing to install, no account to create.
 The whole app runs inside your browser (SQLite compiled to WebAssembly), and your ledger stays there.
-No ledger contents are uploaded unless you turn on Drive sync yourself.
+No ledger contents are uploaded to a third-party server.
+You do have an option to turn on Google Drive sync for backups and multi-device access.
 One click loads a demo ledger if you'd rather look around before importing anything.

 ![The dashboard on the sample ledger: Premier standing, recent and upcoming flights, spend and cost per mile](docs/media/dashboard.png)

-## Start in five minutes
+## Backstory

+I built Flight Ledger to make sense of my own flying.
+I have been based near SFO and IAH, both United hubs, and fly frequently for work.
+My flight history was scattered across airline accounts, MileagePlus activity, and email receipts.

+I wanted one private place to see where I had flown, what it cost, and whether United had credited it correctly, without signing up for another service, logging into multiple accounts, or digging through old receipts.

+## Quick start

 1. Download your "My Activity" CSV from united.com (MileagePlus → My Activity).